How to Set Up Artwork for Plastic Card Printing

 What resolution should plastic card artwork be?

 300dpi at the final print size.
-For a full-bleed card with bleed included, that's a minimum of 1039 × 638 pixels in raster terms.
-Vector artwork (AI, EPS) doesn't have a resolution limit.
+For a full-bleed card with bleed included, that is a minimum of 1039 × 638 pixels in raster terms.
+Vector artwork (AI, EPS) does not have a resolution limit.

 Should plastic card artwork be CMYK or RGB?